 $100,000 | DAMAGE TO RENTED PREMISES (Ea Occurrence)

 $1,000,000 | PRODUCTS - COMP/OP AGG

-But what do each of these limits cover?
+But what does each of these general liability limits cover?

 Examples of claims covered under the Each Occurrence limit: